robmllze/xyz_gen/README.md

 [![pub package](https://img.shields.io/pub/v/xyz_gen.svg)](https://pub.dev/packages/xyz_gen)

-This package is designed to help speed up your development journey by generating boilerplate code for your projects.
+This package contains a set of generators to help you with your Flutter projects.

 It comes with a set of generators that can be used as-is, or modified to suit your needs.
 Some generators use templates to create files, while others use hard-coded logic to generate or modify existing files.
 These templates can be modified to suit your needs and can be found in the `templates` folder.